Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Klein--Gordon theory in special geometries

-In this section we consider the Klein-Gordon theory and its quantization in Minkowski space for certain special families of hypersurfaces and regions.
-This serves partly for comparison with previous results of \cite{Oe:timelike,Oe:KGtl,CoOe:spsmatrix,CoOe:smatrixgbf}, where a quantization scheme based on the Schrödinger representation and the Feynman path integral was used.
+In this section we consider the Klein--Gordon theory and its quantization in Minkowski space for certain special families of hypersurfaces and regions.
+This serves partly for comparison with previous results \cite{CoOe:spsmatrix,CoOe:smatrixgbf,Oe:KGtl, Oe:timelike}, where a quantization scheme based on the Schr\"odinger representation and the Feynman path integral was used.
 However, we are also able to extend these results in a certain direction.
 In particular, we show how classical solutions that have exponential behavior in spatial directions can be quantized on certain timelike hypersurfaces.
 These evanescent waves are ``invisible'' in many traditional quantization schemes as they do not yield well behaved global solutions.

 The hypersurfaces we consider are essentially of three types: 1.~Equal-time hyperplanes, 2.~Timelike hyperplanes along the temporal axis, 3.~Timelike hypercylinders.
-The first geometry represents the most simple ``standard case'' of what one would usually consider in various well-known quantization schemes.
-A quantization on the second geometry was first considered in \cite{Oe:timelike} and on the third geometry in \cite{Oe:KGtl}.
+The f\/irst geometry represents the most simple ``standard case'' of what one would usually consider in various well-known quantization schemes.
+A~quantization on the second geometry was f\/irst considered in~\cite{Oe:timelike} and on the third geometry in~\cite{Oe:KGtl}.
 We use coordinates $(t,x_1,x_2,x_3)$ on Minkowski space.